HiteshRepo/personal-blog-site/content/technical/ai/first-ai-post.md

 tags: ["ai", "machine learning", "tech", "LLMs", "AI resources"]
 ---

-# Adventures in AI: My Journey into the World of Large Language Models (LLMs)

 Hi there!
 I’m **Hitesh Pattanayak**, and I currently work in the engineering vertical at [InfraCloud](https://www.infracloud.io/).
 As of this moment, you're reading the very blog I’m writing.
 So meta, right?

 ## The Start of Something LLM-azing